 This data set contains data for fiscal years 2009 - 2015 and is currently available in the following format(s):

 Benefits offered by the SSA are part of the retirement plan of almost every American worker.
 By the end of 2015, over 40 million retired workers received Social Security Retirement Insurance (SSRI) benefits.
 Based on the most recent economic assumptions, we believe that retirement applications will continue to remain at high levels.

-This dataset gives monthly, national level data for Social Security Retirement and Survivors Insurance applications and for initial claims for Medicare filed on the Internet, by telephone, in person, or by mail.
-Federal fiscal year 2009 is the first year we show in the dataset.
+These data sets give monthly, national level data for Social Security Retirement and Survivors Insurance applications and for initial claims for Medicare filed on the internet, by telephone, in person, or by mail.
+Federal fiscal year 2009 is the first year we show in these data sets.